A type III$_1$ factor with the smallest outer automorphism group: Preliminaries

+Let $G \curvearrowright (W,\rho)$ be an essentially free countable discrete group action.
+Then the measurable subset $\cD(W)$ is called the \textit{dissipative part} of the action.
+Notice now that for all $g \in G$, the subset $g \cdot \cD(W)$ satisfies the two conditions in Proposition \ref{Prop: Dissipative part of action exists} as well.
+Since $\cD(W)$ is unique, we have that $\rho(\cD(W) \Delta g \cdot \cD(W)) = 0$ for all $g \in G$.
+So, after possibly discarding a measure zero set, one can assume that $\cD(W)$ is $G$-invariant.
+Hence the complement $\cC(W) = W \backslash \cD(W)$ is also $G$-invariant and $G \curvearrowright \cC(W)$ is called the \textit{conservative part} of the action.
+Any nonsingular action hence decomposes into its dissipative and conservative parts.

-\begin{definition} Let $G \curvearrowright (X, \mu)$ be a nonsingular action of a countable group and let $H < G$ be a subgroup.
-The action is called \textit{induced from H} if there exists a $G$-equivariant Borel map $X \rightarrow G/H$. \end{definition}
+\begin{definition} Let $G \curvearrowright (W,\rho)$ be a nonsingular action of a countable discrete group on a standard measure space.
+Then the action is called \textit{dissipative} if $\cD(W) = W$ up to measure zero and \textit{conservative} if $\cC(W) = W$ up to measure zero. \end{definition}

+Clearly if the action is furthermore ergodic, then it is either dissipative or conservative.
+Now we define the notion of a fundamental domain and state the following proposition that outlines the difference in behaviour of the conservative and dissipative parts.
+For a proof of Proposition \ref{Prop: difference in dissiptaive and conservative parts} below, we refer the reader to \cite[Propositions 1.6.1 and 1.6.2]{Aaronson97}.